Tom Kim Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- Kim has entered The Sentry once of late, in 2023.
+- Kim has played The Sentry once of late, in 2023.
 He finished fifth, posting a score of -22.

 Kim's Recent Performances

-- He has finished with an average score of -9 those five times he's made the cut.
+- He has an average score of -9 across his last five events.

 - Tom Kim has averaged 297.1 yards off the tee in his past five tournaments.

-- Kim is averaging 3.421 in terms of Strokes Gained: Putting in his past five tournaments.
+- In his past five starts, Kim is averaging 3.421 Strokes Gained: Putting.

-- Kim is averaging 4.318 Strokes Gained: Total in his past five tournaments.
+- In his past five starts, Kim is averaging 4.318 Strokes Gained: Total.

 Kim's Advanced Stats and Rankings